SEXUAL HARRASSMENT, SEXUAL MISCONDUCT, DATING VIOLENCE, DOMESTIC VIOLENCE AND STALKING POLICY

 - A procedural error occurred that significantly impacted the outcome of the conduct meeting (e.g., substantiated bias, material deviation from established procedures, etc.),

-- To consider new evidence, unavailable during the original conduct meeting or investigation, that could substantially impact the original finding or sanction.
+- Consideration of new evidence, unavailable during the original conduct meeting or investigation, that could substantially impact the original finding or sanction.
 A summary of this new evidence and its potential impact must be included;

 Protection against Retaliation